draftedus/hubSAFE/README.md

 typically provides only one opportunity to amend the original safe, not multiple opportunities as the company continues to issue additional safes.

-ï If there is an Equity Financing before this safe is amended pursuant to the MFN Provision, the investor would receive the same shares of preferred stock as the investors of new money in the Equity Financing, at the same price.
+If there is an Equity Financing before this safe is amended pursuant to the MFN Provision, the investor would receive the same shares of preferred stock as the investors of new money in the Equity Financing, at the same price.
 However, this safe does not automatically convert into shares of preferred stock unless the amount of new money raised in the Equity Financing is at least \$250,000.
 This threshold amount provides the investor with some protection against an insignificant equity round raised at an artificially high valuation.

-ï If there is a Liquidity Event before this safe is amended by the MFN Provision, the investor could elect to have the Purchase Amount repaid, or to convert the safe into shares of common stock, based on the fair market value of the common stock at the time of the Liquidity Event.
+If there is a Liquidity Event before this safe is amended by the MFN Provision, the investor could elect to have the Purchase Amount repaid, or to convert the safe into shares of common stock, based on the fair market value of the common stock at the time of the Liquidity Event.

 **Notes about the Pro Rata Right**

-ï If all of your prospective investors want pro rata rights and you agree to give each such investor pro rata rights, use the safe as-is – no changes are required to the template.
+ If all of your prospective investors want pro rata rights and you agree to give each such investor pro rata rights, use the safe as-is – no changes are required to the template.
 If this is your decision, be aware that changing your mind about giving these rights at the time of the Equity Financing is not fair to these early investors.

-ï If you only want to give pro rata rights to certain investors, you can revise the template safe.
+If you only want to give pro rata rights to certain investors, you can revise the template safe.
 If you want to use the exact same form of safe for every investor, put in a threshold in the definition of “**Pro Rata Rights Agreement**” in Section 2 as follows:

 “**Pro Rata Rights Agreement**” means a written agreement between the Company and the Investor (and holders of other Safes, as appropriate), **provided the Purchase Amount of this instrument is not less than [\$\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_]**, giving the Investor a right to purchase its *pro rata* share of private placements of securities by the Company **occurring after the Equity Financing**, subject to customary exceptions. *Pro rata* for purposes of the Pro Rata Rights Agreement will be calculated based on the ratio of (1) the number of shares of Capital Stock owned by the Investor immediately prior to the issuance of the securities to (2) the total number of shares of outstanding Capital Stock on a fully diluted basis, calculated as of immediately prior to the issuance of the securities.

-ï If you want to create a tailored safe for each investor, for any investor to whom you will NOT be giving pro rata rights, edit the template safe to (1) remove Section 1(a)(ii) entirely and (2) remove the definition of Pro Rata Rights Agreement from Section 2.
+If you want to create a tailored safe for each investor, for any investor to whom you will NOT be giving pro rata rights, edit the template safe to (1) remove Section 1(a)(ii) entirely and (2) remove the definition of Pro Rata Rights Agreement from Section 2.
 Section 1(a) should look as follows (subsection (i) can be collapsed into subsection (a)):

-(a) **Equity Financing**.
+**(a) Equity Financing**.
 If there is an Equity Financing before the expiration or termination of this instrument, the Company will automatically issue to the Investor either: (1) a number of shares of Standard Preferred Stock equal to the Purchase Amount divided by the price per share of the Standard Preferred Stock,